grafana/grafana/docs/sources/alerting/fundamentals/alert-rules/queries-conditions/_index.md

 An alert rule consists of one or more queries and expressions that select the data you want to measure.

-For more information on queries and expressions, see [Query and transform data][query-transform-data].
+For more information on queries and expressions, see [Query and transform data](ref:query-transform-data).

 ## Data source queries